irinajinli/Good-Samaritan-Hub/README.md

 # Our React App: The Good Samaritan Hub

 ## About The App:
-The Good Samaritan Hub matches volunteers to those in need.
-Posts are organized by location.
+The Good Samaritan Hub matches volunteers with those in need.

 ## Link to App:
 https://hidden-fjord-63319.herokuapp.com/